oguzhanorhan/grainsmith/examples/README.md

 The three `*_curved.yaml` files below are the **reference texture examples**:
 360 Å boxes, 10 grains (~20.7 nm), self-affine curved boundaries, and a `runtime.memory_limit_gb` guard.
-Each isolates one question a referee asks of a texture generator, and answers it with numbers in `summary.csv` rather than prose.
+Each isolates one question a reader should ask of a texture generator, and answers it with numbers in `summary.csv` rather than prose.
 All three run in 1.5–3 min on a laptop and pass every gate.

 | file | teaches | ~atoms |
 |---|---|---|